HALtheWise/POE-lab3/README.md

 Normalize your inputs as necessary and run your code!

 You may also adjust the height of your IR sensor to increase the size of your conical projection..

+#### Autonomy

+You can toggle "autonomy" option, which will make the robot follow the route on itself!